Ensuring your website load faster is one of the critical metrics to online business success.

 Note: DNS propagation may take some time, so you got to ensure your domain is resolving to Google Cloud VM before starting the test.

-I installed BLOGGING theme, so it has some content.
+I installed the BLOGGING theme, so it has some content.

 Testing WordPress without Google Cloud CDN